Azure-Samples/azure-ai-content-understanding-python/python/di_to_cu_migration_tool/README.md

 ### 1. Converting Document Intelligence to Content Understanding Dataset

-If you are migrating a _DI 3.1/4.0 GA Custom Document_ dataset, please run this command:
+If you are migrating a _DI 3.1/4.0 GA Custom Extraction_ dataset, please run this command:

     python ./di_to_cu_converter.py --DI-version neural --analyzer-prefix mySampleAnalyzer
     --source-container-sas-url "https://sourceStorageAccount.blob.core.windows.net/sourceContainer?sourceSASToken" --source-blob-folder diDatasetFolderName
     --target-container-sas-url "https://targetStorageAccount.blob.core.windows.net/targetContainer?targetSASToken" --target-blob-folder cuDatasetFolderName

-For migration of DI 3.1/4.0 GA, specifying an analyzer prefix is crucial for creating a CU analyzer.
+For migration of Custom Document DI 3.1/4.0 GA, specifying an analyzer prefix is crucial for creating a CU analyzer.
 Since there's no "doc_type" defined for any identification in the fields.json, the created analyzer will have an analyzer ID of the specified analyzer prefix.

-If you are migrating a _DI 4.0 Preview Custom Document_ dataset, please run this command:
+If you are migrating a _DI 4.0 Preview Document Field Extraction_ dataset, please run this command:

     python ./di_to_cu_converter.py --DI-version generative --analyzer-prefix mySampleAnalyzer
     --source-container-sas-url "https://sourceStorageAccount.blob.core.windows.net/sourceContainer?sourceSASToken" --source-blob-folder diDatasetFolderName
     --target-container-sas-url "https://targetStorageAccount.blob.core.windows.net/targetContainer?targetSASToken" --target-blob-folder cuDatasetFolderName

-For migration of DI 4.0 Preview, specifying an analyzer prefix is optional.
+For migration of Custom Document DI 4.0 Preview, specifying an analyzer prefix is optional.
 However, if you wish to create multiple analyzers from the same analyzer.json, please add an analyzer prefix.
 If provided, the analyzer ID will become analyzer-prefix_doc-type.
 Otherwise, it will simply remain as the doc_type in the fields.json.

 _**NOTE:** You are only allowed to create one analyzer per analyzer ID._